 Want to know how to connect with north korean kids in a meaningful way – even if you don’t speak the language?

 How about a way to — in a very small way — diffuse some of the tension between North Korea and the west?
-A simple way to show them we’re not really as bad as they’ve been taught?
+A simple way to show them we’re not so far apart?

 On my trip I found a simple thing was very interesting.
 As an obvious westerner in North Korea, I started handing out bags of chocolate to North Korean kids.
 It wasn’t easy, and about 50% of them were scared of me and wouldn’t accept it, while the others only tentatively did.
 But the later reaction of the kids who accepted the chocolate made it absolutely clear this was the right thing to do — they had HUGE smiles, and were waving and very friendly.
 The change only took a few minutes and was dramatic.